-The I-29 Moo University 2024 Dairy Webinar Series continues Thursday, May 9 from 12 noon to 1 p.m.
+The I-29 Moo University Dairy Webinar Series continues Thursday, July 25 from 12 noon to 1 p.m.
 CDT.
-The webinar will feature a discussion on crossbreeding systems to improve profitability of dairy farms.

 There is no fee to participate in the webinar; however, registration is required at least one hour before the webinar.
-Register online at https://go.iastate.edu/CROSSBREEDING
+Register online here.

 Photos from the Forage Field Day held in August near Beresford, SD.
 South Dakota State University Extension, the University of Nebraska-Lincoln Extension, the Northern Plains Forage Association and I-29 Moo University co-hosted the event.
 The event focused on forage sorghum (a warm-season annual grass), and on forage equipment.